zikuicai/zikuicai.github.io/_posts/2017-12-18-things-to-do-after-installing-ubuntu.md

 title: Things to do after installing Ubuntu
 ---

-After changing the HDD to SSD, I decided to use **Linux** instead of **Windows**.
+After changing the HDD to SSD in my laptop, I decided to use **Linux** instead of **Windows** as my operating system.
 I made a bootable Ubuntu USB stick by following this [tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0).

 ## Python
 In ubuntu 16.04 LTS, python 2.7 and python 3.5 are preinstalled, I only need to install pip3 and upgrade it: